yikhuen/adpo/README.md

 - GPU: A40 48GB (great value) or L4 24GB.
 GPU count: 1
 - Template: PyTorch 2.8 (Ubuntu 24.04 + CUDA 12.8.x) – PyTorch is preinstalled
 - Storage: 80–100 GB ephemeral.
 Do NOT attach a persistent volume unless you want to pay for storage after shutdown
-- Check “SSH Terminal Access”.
+- Check "SSH Terminal Access".
 Jupyter optional
+- **Important:** RunPod only persists data in `/workspace` when the pod stops.
+All project files should be placed in `/workspace` to survive pod restarts.

 ## 1) SSH access
 - Add your public key to Runpod → Settings → SSH Public Keys